GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 ### Certification Path Discovery

 The first step of PDVal is finding a certification path for the certificate that needs to be verified.
 The process for finding the path is called path discovery or path development.
 Verifying a PIV card is a straightforward procedure involving only one or two CA certificates (see the Example Certification Path 1 image in the previous section).
 In other situations, such as validating a PIV-I certificate, the procedure can involve many CAs and significantly more challenging path discovery requirements.
+If path discovery adheres to RFC 5280, all possible paths should be discovered and details like certificate policies would be considered at each hop; the proces shouldn't wait until a single path is selected without considering additional information.

 <img src="{{site.baseurl}}/assets/piv/pdval-pivi-cert-path.png" alt="An example PIV-I certification path." style="width:800px;"/>